 How do you open a high-yield savings account?

 To open a high-yield savings account, you’ll need to provide information about yourself to the bank or credit unions.
 You may be asked to provide your full name, permanent address (and proof you live at that address), contact information, date of birth, Social Security number, a photo ID, and bank account information if you’re looking to transfer funds into the new account.
-You may be asked to required to put up an initial deposit by cash, check, or online transfer.
+You may be asked to put up an initial deposit by cash, check, or online transfer.

 From there, you’ll pick between an individual and joint account, and submit the application, which can be approved near-instantly or within a few days.
 Most major banks — and all online banks — offer ways to open an account online or through their banking apps.

 How do you find the best high-interest savings accounts?